apache/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

 -  Cache cookied content that is of image type only.

 -  Cache all cookied content except text type.

+   It may be approprite to configure Traffic Server to not cache cookied text content because object headers are stored along with the object, and personalized cookie header values could be saved with the object.
+With non-text objects, it is unlikely that personalized headers are delivered or used.

 To configure how Traffic Server caches cookied content: